-The Procurement Officer of the Department of Defense (DOD), or an evaluation committee of at least three (3) qualified State employees selected by the DOD or HI-EMA Procurement Officer, shall evaluate proposals for the contract.
-The evaluation will be based solely on Section 5.8 Evaluation Criteria and Scoring Process and the process described in this section.
+The Procurement Officer of the DOD-HI- EMA, or an evaluation committee of at least three (3) qualified State employees selected by the DOD-HI-EMA Procurement Officer, shall evaluate proposals for the contract.
+The evaluation will be based solely on Section 5.8 Evaluation Criteria and the process described in this section.